Description

 Risk and Exploitability

 The CVSS score of 6.5 indicates a moderate severity.
-Because the EPSS value is not available and the vulnerability is not listed in the CISA KEV catalog, the current public exploitation probability is unclear.
+The EPSS score of 0.00146 (<1%) suggests a very low exploitation probability, and the vulnerability is not listed in the CISA KEV catalog.
 The likely attack vector involves compromising the deployment configuration or gaining control over the artifact repository from which the dynamic artifacts are loaded, allowing an attacker to inject or modify code outside the intended pinned revision.
 Operators should therefore treat this issue as significant due to its potential to undermine model integrity.

 Remediation